Review: Capital One Lounge at JFK, New York

 LoungeEntrance

-This lounge was the largest airport lounge I had ever visited.
-Easily 3-4 times larger than some of the larger ones I had been in the U.S. Despite its size, this lounge was probably at 85% capacity when we entered.
-It’s a split level lounge that has a ramp taking you to second level.
+This lounge was the largest airport lounge I had ever visited in Europe.
+It was easily 3-4 times larger than some of the larger ones I had been to in the U.S. Despite its size, this lounge was probably at 85% capacity when we entered.
+It’s a split-level lounge with a ramp to the second level.

 Seating Areas